 Spanish differs from Latin with respect to vowel length.
 In Spanish, there are typically only short vowels, and even when they are a bit lengthened in stressed syllables there is no risk of changing the meaning of the word - vowel length is not phonemic in Spanish.

-Latin nouns decline (their ending changes) depending on the grammatical case which they have in a sentence.
+Latin nouns decline (their ending changes) depending on the grammatical case that they have in a sentence.

 In the first example, the Latin noun “rex” is in the nominative case.
 In the second example, the Latin noun has changed to “regem” to indicate the accusative case (it is the direct object of the sentence).